chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

 Linear Solver
 ~~~~~~~~~~~~~

-For 2D problems, the AMG preconditioner is an adequate preconditioner.
+For 2D problems, the ``amg`` preconditioner is an adequate preconditioner.
 It is especially robust for the first few time-steps for which the velocity and pressure profile is not well-defined because the initial conditions are not mass conservative.

 .. code-block:: text